-The conducting board declared the exam date to be 20th May 2018.
+The conducting board declared the exam date to be in 3rd week of May 2019.
 It will be organized in online mode, which means it will be computer based.
 It consists of two papers (I & II).
 The exam will be conducted in English and Hindi Language.
 3 hours’ time duration will be given to both exams.
 The exam will have Multiple Choice Questions & Numerical type questions.
 It will also consist of three subjects Physics, Chemistry, and Mathematics.

 It consists of three subjects (Physics, Chemistry, and Mathematics).
 Those who want to take admission into the architecture courses will have to go through the architecture syllabus also.